Dr Oakleigh Welply

-Oakleigh is a Lecturer in the School of Education, where she lectures on the MA in Intercultural and International Education, and convenes the new MA module Critical Perspectives in Education.
+Oakleigh is an Associate Professor in the School of Education.
+She is Programme Director for the MA Education International in Geneva, convenes the Masters courses Intercultural and International Education and International Development and Education and lectures on the course Critical Perspectives in Education.
 Before joining Durham in September 2014, Oakleigh was a Lecturer in Sociology of Education at the University of Cambridge, where she lectured and supervised on the Undergraduate course and on the Politics Development and Democratic Education Masters and the Research in Second Language Education Masters programme.

 Oakleigh’s areas of research focus on the relationship of education to issues of language, religion, immigration, integration, globalisation, identity, gender and citizenship.
 She is interested in developing cross-national research and methodologies to conduct research with diverse communities in European countries.
-Her research is based on a theoretical framework which explores complementarities between the work of Paul Ricoeur and Pierre Bourdieu to investigate the intersection between structure and subjectivities of young immigrants’ school experiences in European countries.
+Theoretically, her work is mainly inspired by the works of Paul Ricoeur, Hannah Arendt and Pierre Bourdieu to investigate the intersection between wider structures and the subjectivities of young immigrants’ identities and experiences.

 Information for prospective doctoral research student supervisions

-Oakleigh would be pleased to hear from potential students with research interests in the field of comparative and cross-national studies; immigration, diversity and integration; identity, gender, race, ethnicity, language and religion; English as an additional language in schools; globalisation and citizenship; social theory; intercultural and international education.
+Oakleigh would be pleased to hear from potential students with research interests in the field of comparative and cross-national studies; immigration, diversity and integration; identity, gender, race, ethnicity, citizenship, language and religion; English as an additional language in schools; global citizenship social theory; intercultural and international education.